Barcelona's Aubameyang makes 21st century history with La Liga opener

 Barcelona striker Pierre-Emerick Aubameyang is one of the four players to have scored in La Liga, Premier League, Bundesliga and Ligue 1 in the 21st century.

-Aubameyang scored his first two goals for Barcelona in their 4-1 win over Valencia on Sunday.
+Aubameyang scored a hat-trick for Barcelona in their 4-1 win over Valencia on Sunday.

 After coming off the bench in the last two league matches, the 32-year-old made his first start in the Spanish top-flight at Estadio de Mestalla.